tomtx/flask-gunicorn-docker-boilerplate/README.md

 # Boilerplate for Containerized Python Web App
 > This is a boilerplate for containerized Python backend app aimed for production environments.
 It has **Flask** as a Python micro web framework, a **Gunicorn** as a Python Web Server Gateway Interface (WSGI) HTTP server, and a **Docker** as a container technology to package up this application.
+APIs are exposed via an *app server* that runs from Docker container by asynch operations that are threaded.

-Consider connecting this web app with some reverse proxy, such as **Nginx** web server, to provide high performance & stability under real production loads.
+> FYI, users of this boilerplate should consider connecting this web app with some web server, such as **Nginx** reverse proxy, to provide high performance & stability under real production loads.

 ## Instructions
 1) Run the following Docker commands, to build the Docker image & run the Docker container, from the project root.